neilagabriel/vim-geeknote/README.md

 Use `:GeeknoteCreateNotebook <name>` to create a new notebook.

+To rename notebooks or notes, simply modify the the name of the notebook/note in the navigation window and save the bugger (e.g. `:w`).
+Any number of changes can be made before saving, but be sure not to modify an item's GUID.

 Use `:GeeknoteCreateNote <name>` to create a new note.
 The note will be created in the notebook currently selected in the navigation window.
 If a notebook is not selected, the note will be created in the default notebook.
 A new buffer